ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

         HorizontalAlignment = HorizontalAlignment.Center,
         VerticalAlignment = VerticalAlignment.Center
     };

     return txt;
 }
 ```

-## Text and TextBox
+### Label, TextBlock, and TextBox     Text and TextBox

-These 2 elements are very basic and very useful.
-They are used in many of the examples throught this tutorial.
+A TextBlock just displays text that cannot be changed at runtime.
+A TextBlock could be used for a window title, for example.
+A Label is like a TextBlock, but Label text can be changed at runtime.
+The Label control can also host controls other than text strings.
+The TextBox allows for both single line and multiple line text input.

-## Panel
+### Panel
 A `Window` can carry only a single `Child`, that is a single element.
 This is not a concern because the single element can be a container, like a `Panel`, which holds multiple elements.
-You can even have panels within panels and each has its own elements.
+You can even have panels within panels with each having its own elements.
 This example will introduce shapes found in the `GHIElectronics.TinyCLR.UI.Shapes` namespace.
 It also shows an example of the `TextBox` element.
 We will also set margins for a better look.

 ```csharp
 private static UIElement Elements() {